Trophy Hunting Common Reedbuck in Africa

 The only reason the common reedbuck is often hunted near to water is that they need to drink on a daily basis, so you can be sure that at some time of the day, they will be there.
 Normally, they live in pairs rather than on their own and in winter they tend to live in herds.

 You will find the reedbuck grazing when the day is cool, that is late afternoon and early morning, but they are also known to graze at night.
 When the day gets too hot, they retreat to reed beds where they are sheltered from the heat as well as from sight.
 Should they sense danger, they run with their tails pointing up, another characteristic of this species.
-The ideal weapon to use when hunting reedbuck is the 7mm or the .270 rifle and we recommend that you always use a good quality bullet.
+The ideal weapon to use when trophy hunting common reedbuck in South Africa is the 7mm or the .270 rifle and we recommend that you always use a good quality bullet.
 Aiming up the foreleg, around a third of the way up the body should get your bullet straight to the heart and bring down the animal.

 About Limcroma Safaris

 Limcroma Safaris operates full service South African safari adventures on almost 200,000 acres of privately owned land and closely managed hunting concessions.
 When hunting with Limcroma Safaris, clients enjoy pursuing more than 45 species of trophy class African plains game including big greater kudu, gemsbok, impala, warthog and blue wildebeest.